lightning/bolts/12-offer-encoding.md

 # Invoices

-Invoices are a payment request, and when the payment is made, it can be combined with the invoice to form a cryptographic receipt.
+Invoices are a payment request.
+If `invoice_payment_hash` is set, then when the payment is made, the payment preimage can be combined with the invoice to form a cryptographic receipt.

-The recipient sends an `invoice` in response to an `invoice_request` using the `onion_message` `invoice` field.
+The recipient creates an `invoice` for responding to an `invoice_request` using the `onion_message` `invoice` field.

 1. `tlv_stream`: `invoice`